JoanaTrashlieva/JoanaTrashlieva.github.io/index.md

 ## Hi! 👋

-I am a full-time software developer in the fin-tech industry.
-Currently focusing on Java 14.
+I am a software developer in the fin-tech industry.
-Some of my work also includes web development with Magento 2 and PHP 7.
+Previosuly, I worked as a web developer using Magento 2 and WordPress.

+> "Where there is a will, there is a way!"

+Following this as a guiding principle, after high-school I moved to the UK to study Computer Science in university.
+I will soon be relocating to the Netherlands to pursue a masters degree.

-In my free time I am most often seen playing basketball. 🏀
+In my free time I enjoying playing basketball 🏀and building robots! 👀

 * * *